 Short description

 The number of objects in the source and destination bucket might affect the time it takes for the sync command to complete the process.
-Transfer size can affect the duration of the sync or the cost that you incur from requests to Amazon S3.
+Transfer size can affect the duration of the sync and the cost of requests to Amazon S3.

 Resolution